4 Knives Every Kitchen Needs

 Slicing knife (shown, second from left): Ideal for roasts, cheeses, and raw meat.

-Eight-inch chef's knife (shown, second from left): Designed for chopping, it's also thick enough not to buckle when cutting through a melon.
+Eight-inch chef's knife (shown, third from left): Designed for chopping, it's also thick enough not to buckle when cutting through a melon.

 Bread knife (shown, far right): The serrated edge is perfect for slicing tomatoes too.